Car suspension repair cost

 How much does it cost to repair suspension control arm bushings?

-Replacing just this bushing can be $300 or less, according to RepairPal.
+Replacing a suspension control arm bushing costs $300 or less, according to RepairPal.

 How much does it cost to repair suspension ball joints?